yang-zhang/yang-zhang.github.io/stat_python_r.md

 ## Tests of proportions
-There are problems that concern single proportion and multiple proportions.
+There are problems that concern single proportions and multiple proportions.
 - An example of single proportions: the percentage of visitors to your website that clicked "Buy Now" (e.g., a 3% click rate).
 - An example of multiple proportions: the percentages of visitors to your website from different countries (e.g., 60% US, 30% UK, 10% DE).

 ### Single proportions

 #### A test
-Given 526 out of 1000 people clicked in A.
+Data say 526 out of 1000 visitors to your website clicked.

 ##### Confidence interval
+Question: what is the confidence interval of the click rate?

 ###### Python
 ```py